Summary of our research findings at Bright Sparks – February 2017

 What research will take place at Bright Sparks?

 Researchers from Birkbeck, University College London, and the Institute of Education have put together an exciting programme of research activities.
 These will help us find out more about how we learn, and what things might influence our learning.
-The key themes for February’s event are spatial learning, executive functions, and attention.
+In May, the researchers will be exploring subjects such as creative thinking, analogies, spatial language, and maths.

 Who can attend?

-The sessions in February are suitable for children aged 5-11 years old.
-We hope to run similar events later in the year for other age groups.
+The sessions are suitable for primary school children aged 5-11 years old.

 When will it take place?